Healthier Buildings Series: Why Utilities Want to Incentivize IAQ

 Infectious COVID-19 particles mainly spread via person-to-person contact.
 This falls into two categories: airborne aerosols expelled when an infected person coughs, sneezes, speaks or breathes, which someone else then inhales; or when someone touches a surface with infectious particles on it and then touches a mucous membrane (their eyes, nose, or mouth).
 However, medical experts acknowledge the second category is less of a concern than the first.

 To mitigate airborne COVID-19 transmission, respected organizations such as the Centers for Disease Control and Prevention (CDC) and the American Society for Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE) recommend increased outdoor air ventilation.
 75F has covered this topic extensively in the past.
-For detailed descriptions on how to implement this strategy in your own building, browse our webinar library.
 Click to about 6:45 in this webinar replay for a primer on how outside air fractions are managed.

 Facility managers have likely learned over the course of this pandemic that outside air ventilation — to the extent recommended — is easier said than done.
 Recommendations change, and most HVAC equipment isn't built for pandemic operation.
 That's why building automation systems can play a key role in making building operations more manageable during this time.